How CSOs can balance convenience and security when it comes to implementing a better enterprise mobility strategy

 The issue for the CSO now shifts to enabling the employee and data security.
 This is where a container solution comes into play which ensures security, user experience and privacy.

-Rake Narang: What is "containerization" and how does it enable a secure enterprise workspace?
+Info Security PG: What is "containerization" and how does it enable a secure enterprise workspace?

 Naeem Zafar: Containerization is the ability to separate and isolate corporate data and apps from personal ones.
 There are many ways to create these container and not all of them are equal.
 One should be asking about FIPS140-2 compliance, key lengths for encryption of data, and how keys are obtained and managed.
 Once the container is on the device (technically it is an app that can be downloaded like any other app) it connects to the corporate servers.